DiveHQ/backend-internship-task/README.md

 - Good commit history - we won’t accept a repo with a single giant commit 🙅‍♀️

 ### Task submission
-1. Use GitHub Classroom to make submissions.
+1. Making changes on the auto generated `feedback` branch to complete the task
-1. Open a Pull Request for review.
+2. Using the auto generated **Feedback Pull Request** for review and submission
-1. Use GitHub Discussions to ask any relevant questions regarding the project.
+3. Using GitHub Discussions to ask any relevant questions regarding the project
-1. Final submission Checklist:
+4. Final submission Checklist:
 - [ ] SUBMISSION.md in the repository / PR, with:
   - [ ] commands to set up the repo (dependencies etc.)
   - [ ] commands to run the test suite